packit/packit.dev/content/development-docs/patch-metadata.md

     patch_name: 0563-pam-systemd-use-secure_getenv-rather-than-getenv.patch
     present_in_specfile: true
     location_in_specfile: 563
-    squash_commits: true

 diff --git a/src/login/pam_systemd.c b/src/login/pam_systemd.c
 ...
 ```

-You can see the patch metadata are stored in the commit message on the last 4
+You can see the patch metadata are stored in the commit message on the last 3
 lines.

 ## Metadata